-At St Bartholomew’s Church of England Academy we place great importance on regular attendance at school as we know that missing school has a really detrimental impact on the progress that children make.
+At St Bartholomew’s Church of England Academy we place great importance on regular attendance and punctuality at school as we know that missing school has a really detrimental impact on the progress that children make in their learning.

 We have a legal duty to promote attendance and are required to publish attendance figures.
 Children should be at the academy, on time, every day the academy is open, unless the reason for the absence is unavoidable.
 Permitting absence from the academy without a good reason is an offence and we are required to follow this up with families as part of our safeguarding responsibilities.